tommycs127/yumcha/README.md

 > [!NOTE]
 >
-> - This operation may take a few seconds to complete due to the volume of validated combinations generated.
 > - The output list includes all theoretically valid syllables.
 While many are rare in common usage, they remain phonologically possible and pronounceable.
 > - As validation rules and syllable constraints are updated during development, the total count of the list may fluctuate.